Specifically, Brent oil price increased 0.2% to 82.01 USD/barrel. US WTI oil price increased 0.1% to 76.92 USD/barrel.

 Oil prices were capped after Israel said it had ended its military operations in southern Gaza, easing concerns about Middle East supplies.

-Meanwhile, news of US oil production also helped ease supply concerns.
+Meanwhile, news of US oil production has also helped ease supply concerns.
 US energy companies recently increased the number of active oil and natural gas rigs to the highest level since mid-December 2023.
 US oil production rose to a record high of 13.3 million barrels per day last week.

-The retail price of gasoline in the country on February 13 is as follows: E5 RON 92 gasoline is not more than VND 22,120/liter; RON 95-III gasoline is not more than VND 23,260/liter; diesel oil is not more than VND 20,700/liter; kerosene is not more than VND 20,580/liter; fuel oil is not more than VND 15,590/kg.
+The retail prices of domestic gasoline on February 13 are as follows: E5 RON 92 gasoline is not more than VND 22,120/liter; RON 95-III gasoline is not more than VND 23,260/liter; diesel oil is not more than VND 20,700/liter; kerosene is not more than VND 20,580/liter; mazut oil is not more than VND 15,590/kg.

 Source